 Unless you use a Forever 21 Visa singularly for your Forever 21 purchases, your real rate-of-return will be much less than 5%, and probably somewhere closer to 1.7% ($5 divided by $300 spent to earn 300 points).

-And there are numerous credit cards these days that will give you 1.5% to 2.5% cash back on all your purchases, such as Citi Double Cash Card (2%), Quicksilver Cash Rewards (1.5% + 150$ sign-up bonus) and Alliant Visa Signature (2.5%).
+There are numerous credit cards these days that will give you 1.5% to 2.5% cash back on all your purchases, such as Citi Double Cash Card (2%) and Alliant Visa Signature (2.5%).
 Better yet, those cards will allow you to use your cash-back benefits anyway you like, not just at Forever 21.

 As for other benefits, the Forever 21 Visa credit card will give you: